Market Pulse Week 34 - 2012

 In North America, Chilean Galas reported moderate sales and price adjustments in the U.S. as the market switched to local supply.

-In Latin America, Chilean Gala sales remained stable in Colombia.
+In Latin America, Chilean Galas sales remained in Colombia.

 In Europe, lower Southern Hemisphere volumes registered moderate sales in most markets.
 Sufficient sales were seen for Chilean and South African Cripps Pink apples in the U.K.